-Fadak's story
+Fadak’s Story

 My memories of Baghdad are of the little things; playing soccer in the street with my friends, eating sweets at my Grandmother’s house.

 Living under the dictatorship was difficult, but Baghdad was home.
 My Father was a doctor and soon got conscripted to the army.
 But he refused to join and fled to Australia as a refugee.
+Life without him was hard.
+Then in 2003 Iraq was invaded and things got worse.

 I very clearly remember my mother hugging my sisters and I under the stairs as the bombs fell on our neighbourhood.
 Part of our home was destroyed and a house down the street was completely blown up.
 We left our home in the middle of the night, bound for Australia.